ramensoftware/windows-11-start-menu-styling-guide/Themes/WindowGlass/README.md

 ## Left/center-aligned
 ![Left](Start_Menu.png)

+> [!IMPORTANT]
+> This theme is made for the [redesigned Windows 11 Start Menu](https://microsoft.design/articles/start-fresh-redesigning-windows-start-menu/) that is slowly rolling out in the 25H2 update.

 ## Notes
 - This theme works best on Windows 11 **25H2** and later.
 - This theme currently works on displays with a resolution **above** 1366x768.